-Most ADHD medications are based on the theory that those with attention disorders are deficient in dopamine or norepinephrine.
-(11)
+Most ADHD medications are based on the assumption that those with attention disorders are deficient in dopamine or norepinephrine.

-This allows you to make better use of available norepinephrine and dopamine.
+This allows better use of available norepinephrine and dopamine.

 These drugs can make you feel more alert, focused, and mentally clear — whether you have ADHD or not.

-Adderall and Ritalin are sometimes used off-label (and often illegally) as smart drugs by college students and those in high-pressure occupations who want a mental edge.
+Adderall and Ritalin are sometimes used off-label (and often illegally) as smart drugs by college students and those in high-pressure occupations who seek a mental edge.

 He’s found that exercise effectively mitigates ADHD symptoms by raising both norepinephrine and dopamine, thereby regulating the attention system.

 Norepinephrine Imbalance and Other Mental Disorders